CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/context/cob/cob_requirements.md

 COB provides CIL with stabilized identity‑layer objects, ordering metrics, ambiguity flags, lineage hints, and stability‑adjusted referent maps.
 CIL integrates this into the CIL Intake Packet consumed by CEx.

+### **4.3 Conversation‑Level Ordering Metrics**

+COB provides CIL with conversation‑level ordering metrics required for intake packet construction.
+These include:

+- the total number of times the conversation has been accessed
+- a chronological ordering vector of access events
+- a sliding‑window frequency distribution over the last 10 access events

+These metrics allow CIL to incorporate global conversation‑level ordering signals alongside identity‑layer ordering metrics.

 ---

 ## **5. Testing (system_playground)**